ekartashov/roo-conport-modes/docs/frameworks/sivs-architecture.md

 ### Integration Layer

-The integration layer connects SIVS with ConPort and other Phase 4 components:
+The integration layer connects SIVS with ConPort and other autonomous frameworks:

 1. **SIVSIntegration**: Main integration point for external systems
 2. **ConPort Validation Registry**: Retrieves validation criteria and rules from ConPort